-Section 3006.2, Hoistway opening protection required; Insert new text as follows:
+\\Section 3006.2, Hoistway opening protection required; Insert new text in item 5 as follows:

 5. The building is a high rise and the elevator hoistway is more than 75 feet (22 860 mm) in height.
-The height of the hoistway shall be measured from the lowest floor at or above grade to the highest floors served by the hoistway."
+The height of the hoistway shall be measured from the lowest floor at or above grade to the highest floors served by the hoistway.